Why Nobody Wants to Hear What We Believe About Death (p2)

 Here's what gets me.

 The secular world has taken those questions and is sprinting with them.
-They're being explored in tech labs, AI startups, biotech firms, and philosophy departments.
-And the church?
+And Adventism?
 We're still framing our entire doctrine of death around protecting people from 1800s-style spiritualism.
-Meanwhile Jang Ji-sung is strapping on a VR headset to hold her dead daughter's hand and we've got nothing to say to her except "be careful, that could be a gatewat to the occult."
+Meanwhile Jang Ji-sung is strapping on a VR headset to hold her dead daughter's hand and we've got nothing to say to her except, "be careful, that could be a gateway to the occult."

 Really?
 That's all we've got?